-Then, this base is left to ferment for 1-2 weeks, in which time they will break down to produce a natural alcohol known as ethanol.
+Then, this base is left to ferment for 1-2 weeks, in which time will break down to produce a natural alcohol known as ethanol.

 Next, the mixture is strained to remove the liquids from the solids.
-This liquid is then distilled, collected and sorted by the parts of the produced ethanol that are suitable for whiskey production and those that are to be used for other alcoholic drinks.
+This liquid is then distilled, collected, and sorted by the parts of the produced ethanol that are suitable for whiskey production and those that are to be used for other alcoholic drinks.

 The next, and potentially most important stage, is aging the whiskey.
 Whiskey producers will often advertise their product based on how long it has been aged for, implying that a longer age produces a better drink.

 The aging process normally lasts at least 2 years but many manufacturers opt to leave it for longer.

 Finally, the whiskey is diluted with filtered water to establish the alcoholic volume the producer wants to achieve and it is then bottled and shipped off to stores, bars, and restaurants.

 It’s important to note that the aging process is done using specialized barrels that can produce different aging methods and flavors for different producers.

 This means that once the whiskey has been bottled, the aging process will not continue, as glass bottles don’t have the same properties as these wooden barrels.